cvra/cvra.github.io/technologies/io_board.md

 The CAN IO board is a small board with a dedicated MCU that has the following features:

- - CAN interface with communication over UAVCAN for IO control (read / write)
+ - CAN interface with communication over UAVCAN for IO control (read / write).
- - CAN bootloader for easy firmware update over the bus
+ - CAN bootloader for easy firmware update over the bus.
- - 11 GPIOs exposing
+ - 11 GPIOs exposing:
-     * Digital outputs, including timer channels for PWM
+     * Digital outputs, including timer channels for PWM,
-     * Digital inputs, including timer channels for pulse counting
+     * Digital inputs, including timer channels for pulse counting,
-     * Analog inputs (ADC)
+     * Analog inputs (ADC).
- - Communication busses such as I²C and SPI
+ - Communication busses such as I²C and SPI.
- - SWD connector for flashing and debugging, with UART exposed on the same connector
+ - SWD connector for flashing and debugging, with UART exposed on the same connector.

 <a name="hardware"></a>